nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_search.md

 * All Immunisations will always be returned.

+### Investigations ###

+* Search for all Investigations within the specified date range
+    * The consumer system requests all items within a start and end date
+    * The provider system returns all items whose issued date is within the start and end date (inclusive)
+    * Where there is a start date but no end date, the search goes to the end of the patient record
+    * Where there is an end date but no start date, the search goes from the start of the patient record
+    * Where no dates are supplied by the consumer, all investigations data items are returned

 ### Referrals ###

 * Search for all Outbound Referrals within the specified date range